samschool789/sporting-events/README.md

-# sporting-events
+# Concert Explorer

-# As a user I want to be able to pick a sporting event.
+# As a user I want to be able to pick a location for a concert.

-# I want to know the time of the event
+# When I pick a location want to see concerts in that city.

-# I want to be able to purchase tickets for the event
+# I want to be able to purchase tickets for the event.

-# Be able to pick a date so I can plan accordingly
+# Be able to pick a date so I can plan accordingly.